 Drugs can affect people in different ways and largely depend on the substance consumed, how much was taken, how it was ingested, their individual makeup and their current health state.
 Some of the most common signs of cocaine abuse include dilated pupils.
 However, there are also subtler signs such as nosebleeds, unexplained weight loss, changes in sleep patterns, and frequent sniffing and rubbing of the nose.
 All of these signs may indicate a cocaine issue and should not be ignored – see some more physical signs of cocaine use here.

-There is also something called functioning addiction which is where someone is able to maintain their responsibilities such as a career while suffering from addiction.
-On the face of it, these individuals may look fine but deep down they are experiencing huge challenges.
+There is also something called functioning addiction, which is where someone is able to maintain their responsibilities, such as a career, while suffering from addiction.
+On the face of it, these individuals may look fine, but deep down they are experiencing huge challenges.
 This can make identifying cocaine abuse and seeking the right treatment very hard.

 Behavioural Signs of Cocaine Abuse